-During the on-site verification activity in the first food business establishment, the audit team verified that six of the ten non compliances assessed had been fully addressed and four had been improved, but required further attention at the time of this audit.
+During the on-site verification in both establishments the audit team verified that all of the findings which were assessed had been closed out.
+None of the non compliances, which were assessed, were outstanding or had recurred at the time of this audit.